“Yowww,” cried The Doctor and jumped back

 It already filled the screen and as the seconds went by they saw its topography

 in increasingly close detail.
-They knew they were going too fast.
-And
+They knew they were going too fast, and

 facts were frightening.
 Travelling in time and space in a blue box were